material-components/material-components-ios/components/BottomNavigation/README.md

 - - -

-### Overview

-Bottom navigation provides quick navigation between top-level views of an app.
-It provides a docked bar at the bottom of the screen with items to navigate between views.

 ## Usage

 MDCBottomNavigationBar can be added to a view hierarchy like any UIView.
 Material Design guidelines recommend always placing bottom navigation at the bottom of the screen.

+It is recommended that three to five items are used to populate the content of the bottom navigation bar.
+If there are fewer than three destinations, consider using tabs instead.
+If your top-level navigation has more than six destinations, provide access to destinations not covered in bottom navigation through alternative locations, such as a navigation drawer.

-Title visibility can be configured in three ways: only show the title of the selected item, always show title regardless of selection state of an item, and never show title of any item.
-The default behavior of bottom navigation is to only show the title for an item that is selected.
+Title visibility can be configured in three ways: only show the title of the *selected* item, always show title regardless of any item's selection state, and never show title regardless of any item's selection state.
+The default behavior of bottom navigation is to only show the title for an item that is *selected*.

-In landscape orientation, items displayed in the bottom navigation can be configured to be justified to fit the width of the screen or to be compactly clustered together.
-When items are justified, they can have their titles shown below their respective icons or adjacent to their respective icons.
+In landscape orientation, items can be configured to be justified or compactly clustered together.
+When items are justified the bottom navigation bar is fitted to the width of the device.
+Justified items can have their titles shown below their respective icons or adjacent to their respective icons.

 ### Importing